rosszm/hashmarks/README.md

 running the separate projects.
 See
 [Creating Virtual Environments](https://docs.python.org/3/library/venv.html#creating-virtual-environments).

 Note: the database service and API are configured to use the root user.
-Use `sudo -i` to run the setup in a root user shell.
+Use `sudo bash` to run the setup in a root user shell.
 Alternatively, instances of "root" can be replace with the current user.

 ### Clone the repository and open directory